nightmode/feri/docs/extension-specific-info.md

 The above code loops through the types array and adds a build task called 'gz' to the end of the tasks list for each particular extension.

-Feel free to change the types array to whatever extensions you like of course.
+Feel free to change the types array to whatever extensions you like.

 ## License